How to stop being a people-pleaser and set boundaries

 Workplace dynamics can also contribute to and even actively encourage people-pleasing behavior.
 In toxic work environments, people may feel compelled to overextend themselves to prove their worth, get ahead, or stand out in some fashion.
 This leads to things like working an untenable amount of hours per week or difficulty refusing or saying no to extra assignments or work requests from superiors; burnout and job dissatisfaction often follow.

-Toxic people (those who manipulate, criticize, or push past boundaries) can take a serious toll on our emotional well-being, especially for people-pleasers who feel compelled to “keep the peace with others at any cost.
-Relationships with toxic people result in an imbalanced dynamic that drains energy and damages our emotional health.
-When a toxic person in our life is also a family member, cultural factors, loyalty, and/or guilt may complicate the need for boundaries with that family member.
+Toxic people (those who manipulate, criticize, or push past boundaries) can take a serious toll on emotional well-being, especially for people-pleasers who feel compelled to “keep the peace with others at any cost.
+Relationships with toxic people result in an imbalanced dynamic that drains energy and damages emotional health.
+When a toxic person in our life is also a family member, cultural factors, a sense of family loyalty, and/or guilt may complicate the need for boundaries with that family member.
 Inflexible rules, e.g. “I can’t be assertive with my parents even though they abused me, I must always show gratitude for what they provided for me” around family members can lead to people-pleasers experiencing deeper, more painful negative feelings (e.g. shame, resentment, anger, etc.).
-However, recognizing toxic patterns and setting limits is essential to protect one’s mental health.
-Saying “no” more often, setting clear boundaries, and limiting contact when necessary are powerful acts of self-respect, enabling us to prioritize our own well-being and make room for balanced, supportive relationships.
+Recognizing toxic patterns and setting limits is essential to protect one’s mental health.
+Saying “no” more often, setting clear boundaries, and limiting contact when necessary are powerful acts of self-respect, enabling us to prioritize our own well-being and make room for balanced and supportive relationships.

 CTA